Jill St. John: Career

-Comedy

-St. John had a key role in Come Blow Your Horn (1963), where she starred opposite Frank Sinatra.
-She received a Golden Globe Award nomination as Best Actress – Motion Picture Musical or Comedy for her performance in the film.
+St. John had a key role in Come Blow Your Horn (1963), starring opposite Frank Sinatra.
+She received a Golden Globe Award nomination as Best Actress – Motion Picture Musical or Comedy for her performance.
 "I'm a comedienne," she said in 1963.
 "I've never pretended to be a dramatic actress.
 But I'm very funny."
 She followed this with a series of comedies: Who's Minding the Store?
 (1963) with Jerry Lewis, Who's Been Sleeping in My Bed?
 (1963) with Dean Martin, and Honeymoon Hotel (1964) with Robert Morse and Nancy Kwan.

-"Now I play the sexy comedienne, which is my forte" she said in 1964.
+"Now I play the sexy comedienne, which is my forte," she said in 1964.
 "Comedy is what I've always wanted to do."

-She guest-starred on television shows like Voyage to the Bottom of the Sea, Burke's Law, The Rogues, and Theatre of Stars.
-In 1964, she guest-starred with Lauren Bacall and Bacall's then husband, Jason Robards, Jr., in the episode "Take a Walk Through the Cemetery" of the drama series Mr. Broadway.
-She also appeared in some variety specials with Bob Hope.

-MGM gave her the female lead in a spy spoof The Liquidator (1965) with Rod Taylor, and she was in The Oscar (1966) with Stephen Boyd.
+She guest-starred on television shows like Burke's Law, The Rogues, and Theatre of Stars.
+In 1964, she guest-starred with Lauren Bacall and Bacall's then-husband, Jason Robards, in the episode "Take a Walk Through a Cemetery" of Craig Stevens' CBS drama series Mr. Broadway.
+She also appeared in variety specials with Bob Hope.
+MGM gave her the female lead in The Liquidator (1965) with Rod Taylor, and she co-starred in The Oscar (1966) with Stephen Boyd.

-St. John appeared in the first and second episodes of the television series Batman (1966) as the Riddler's moll Molly.
-She became the first person to die in an episode of Batman in that second episode.
+St. John appeared in the first two episodes of the television series Batman as the Riddler's moll Molly.
+She became the first character to die in an episode of Batman.
 She was also in an episode of The Big Valley at that time.

-Universal

-St. John signed a contract at Universal.
-She was in a TV movie Fame Is the Name of the Game (1966), and had a supporting role in How I Spent My Summer Vacation (1967), with Robert Wagner.

-She did the Bob Hope comedy Eight on the Run (1967), then made Banning (1967) with Wagner, and The King's Pirate (1967) with Doug McClure.
+St. John re-signed with Universal.
+She was in a TV movie Fame Is the Name of the Game (1966) and had a supporting role in How I Spent My Summer Vacation (1967), starring future husband Robert Wagner.
+She did the Bob Hope comedy Eight on the Lam (1967), then made Banning (1967) with Wagner and The King's Pirate (1967) with Doug McClure.

-In 1966, she said her goal "was to be at a point where I have so proved myself as an actress that I can be more discriminating in the roles I choose.
+In 1966, she said "My goal is to be at a point where I have so proved myself as an actress that I can be more discriminating in the roles I choose.
 I want to be able to choose the parts I know I can do next."
 St. John nearly landed a starring role in The Fearless Vampire Killers (1967), which instead went to Sharon Tate.

-She was reunited with Sinatra in Tony Rome (1967) and did a TV movie The Spy Killer (1968), which was popular enough for the sequel Foreign Exchange (1970).
+She was reunited with Sinatra for Tony Rome (1967) and did a TV movie The Spy Killer (1969), which was popular enough for a sequel Foreign Exchange (1970).
 She guested on The Name of the Game.
 Decisions!
 Decisions!
 (1971) was a TV movie St. John did with Bob Newhart and Jean Simmons.